OliverPerrin/DeepRL-HFCourse/README.md

 # DeepRL-HFCourse
-This repository contains each unit from the course and all code files.
+This repository contains all code files within the course for all units.